.

 We collaborate with peak business organisations on shared priorities.
 By working with industry associations, chambers of commerce, and professional bodies, AVAA strengthens our collective voice and delivers greater impact, ensuring member interests are represented across the broader economy.

 AVAA’s policy advocacy is effective it is shaped by the voices of our members.
 Our work is guided by the experiences, insights, and priorities that auctioneers, valuers, and corporate members share with us.
-It is further strengthened by AVAA’s affiliation with the Council of Small Business Organisations of Australia (COSBOA).
+For further information, download the brochure:

 By contributing through consultations, feedback, and committees, members directly influence the direction and impact of our advocacy.
 Together, we amplify our voice, strengthen our profession, and ensure the auctioneering and valuation sectors remain trusted, credible, and resilient.